-The High Street Conservation Area contains 35 designated heritage assets and a number of protected trees within the historic core of the village.
-Traditional shop fronts are an important character feature of the High Street and there are a large number of undeveloped rear yards accessed through carriage arches and narrow openings in the building line.
+The High Street Conservation Area, as shown on the map at Appendix 2, contains 35 designated heritage assets and a number of protected trees within the historic core of the village.
+Traditional shop fronts are an important character feature of the accessed through carriage arches and narrow openings in the building line.
 The brick tower of the church of St. Edmund and St. Mary provides a landmark feature which contributes to attractive views throughout the village.
 The High Street is densely built up with buildings predominantly abutting the pavement edge.

-The Station Lane Conservation Area contains five designated heritage assets and is predominantly residential containing substantial detached houses in large garden plots set back from the road edge.
-The character is derived largely from houses built in the late 19th and 20th centuries, including Victorian buildings which provide strong architectural character to the area.
+The Station Lane Conservation Area, as shown on the map at Appendix 3, contains five designated heritage assets and is predominately residential containing substantial detached houses in large garden plots set back from the road edge.
+The character is derived largely from houses built in the late 19th and 20th centuries, including Victorian building which provide strong architectural character to the area.